gleez/cms/modules/gleez/guide/gleez/cache.config.md

 		// Override the default configuration
 		'fastkv'   => array
 		(
-			'driver'         => 'apc',  // Use Memcached as the default driver 'default_expire' => 1000,   // Overide default expiry
+			'driver'         => 'apc',  // Use apc as the default driver 'default_expire' => 1000,   // Overide default expiry
 		)
 	);